AjaxMultiCommentary/ajmc-pipeline/README.md

 `ajmc` is work-in-progress python package containing the tools developped for the [AjaxMultiCommentary project](https://mromanello.github.io/ajax-multi-commentary/).

-The project starts from images of classical commentaries and deals with OCR, OLR, and further NLP tasks.
+The project starts from images of classical commentaries and deals with OCR, OLR, and further NLP tasks such as NER and reference resolution.

-These steps are covered by the `ajmc`'s sub-packages.
+These steps are covered by the `ajmc`'s sub-packages:

-- `ocr` notably contains a coordinate-base ocr evaluation tool.
+- `ajmc/commons` contains shared tools and variables.
+- `ajmc/nlp` contains helpers for named entity recognition with HuggingFace transformers.
+- `ajmc/ocr` contains helpers and functions to run tesseract and perform coordinate-based evaluation of OCR outputs.
-- `olr` notably contains a helper tool to prepare layout annotation with [VIA2](https://www.robots.ox.ac.uk/~vgg/software/via/).
+- `ajmc/olr` contains helpers and function to perform layout analysis with YOLOv5 and LayoutLM, as well preparing layout annotation with [VIA2](https://www.robots.ox.ac.uk/~vgg/software/via/).
-- `text_importation` offers a general framework to deal with ocr-outputs.
+- `ajmc/text_processing` offers a general framework to deal with ocr-output and store them as canonical jsons.

+For a more detailed description of the codebase's architecture and innerworkings, please refer to the `./notebooks` directory.

 # Setup